Network devices and their functions

 The ASA (Adaptive Security Appliance) is Cisco’s classic firewall.
 The following image shows the Cisco ASA 5500-X series firewall model.

-Although the ASA is Cisco’s classic firewall, modern ASAs include modern features of next generation firewalls, including things like IPS (intrusion prevention system).
+Although the ASA is Cisco’s classic firewall, modern ASAs include modern features of next generation firewalls, including features such as an intrusion prevention system (IPS).

 Firewalls are known as next-generation firewalls when they include more modern and advanced filtering capabilities.